AdactiveSAS/adsum-react-components/packages/adsum-steplist/README.md

 - **isDone**: style added to step that are done.
 - **current**: style added to current step.
 - **isNext**: style added to the step just after the current step.
-- **isNotDoneYet**: style added to the steps that are after the 'isNext' step, that are not yet done.
+- **isNotDoneYet**: style added to the steps that are after the 'isNext' step, not done yet.

 >Be aware that you don't have to modify all the styles.
 For examples, you can modify only the 'isNext' style, and the others default styles will be kept.

-placeId: ?number,
-    messages?: MessagesType,
-    stepStyle?: StepStyleType,
-    renderStep?: RenderStepType,
-    renderStepTail?: RenderStepTailType,
+If you want to modify the style of the whole step list, you can overwrite the **steplist** classname in your component stylesheet.

 #### renderStep
 Overwrite the default render step function.
 This is one step further than just customizing the